 Nolan has carved out a stone cold masterpiece of war as distinct to him as Apocalypse Now was to Coppola and The Thin Red Line was to Malick.
 The inspirations for this film go back all the way to the silent era of filmmaking with All Quiet on the Western Front and the films of Stroheim and Murnau (although this might be the LOUDEST movie ever).
 It is cinema in its purest form.
 As epic as film gets.
 This is a war film devoid of jingoism and doesn’t shy away from showing the frailty of humans when survival is their only goal.
 Duty, bravery, sacrifice and cowardice are explored almost entirely visually through small moments that strip down humanity to its most elemental level.

 Dunkirk is a gargantuan epic with thrilling action, but its greatest achievement is making us aware how small acts of courage and selflessness come at great costs to make good triumphant over evil.
-In the third act there’s an eruption of humanist emotion as moving and profound as any film I’ve seen.
+In the third act there’s an eruption of humanist emotion as moving and profound as any modern film I’ve seen.
 Come for the suspense but stay for moments like the look on Bolton’s face as he stares into the sky at an screaming enemy bomber, or Aneurin Barnard’s Gibson trying to prove himself to the British soldiers, or Rylance’s Dawson explaining to Cillian Murphy’s soldier why they have to go to Dunkirk.

 Nolan has made a few masterpieces already, but I don’t know that he’s ever made a film as impressive as THIS, and now that I think of it, I don’t know that anyone else has made, or could make, a film like Dunkirk.
 His best films feel like the work of a magician and have a “how did he do that” majesty to them.
 To quote The Prestige: “it’s very rare to see real magic,” but the event of Dunkirk, and how Nolan has presented it to us, is just that.